 - Time constraints - Do the dates of the health certificate, rabies vaccination, etc fall within the correct time limits?

-- Types of Documents Required - Our hospital will provide documentation of any vaccinations given here, plus a completed USDA APHIS Form 7001 Health Certificate when a Health Certificate Examination is performed at our facility.
-Additional forms, certificates for documents may be required depending on the destination.
+- Types of Documents Required - Our hospital will provide documentation of any vaccinations given here, plus a completed Certified Veterinary Inspection document (or a USDA APHIS Form 7001 Health Certificate when accepted) when a Health Certificate Examination is performed at our facility.
+Additional forms, documents and/or certificates may be required depending on the destination.
 We advise our clients to consider having additional forms completed by a professional pet transportation company.
 Please be aware that some countries require completion of their own certificate in their native language.

 Prior to scheduling your appointment for your pet's health certificate examination, please visit the following website as well as your airline's website (if flying with your pet) for more information and specifications.